 Computer Aided Design 1

-Computer Aided Design 1 is a 3-hour weekly computer lab that introduces students to the modelling and creative design process through the use of CAD software, Autodesk Autocad and PTC CREO 3.0.
+Computer Aided Design 1 is a 3-hour weekly computer lab, delivered over the academic year, which introduces students to the modelling and creative design process through the use of CAD software.

 This module demonstrates how to create two-dimensional (2-D) drawings and three-dimensional (3-D) models.
 The CAD software used is standard with architects, engineers, drafters, artists, and others to create precision drawings or technical illustrations.